Č: Uses

 Sorbian, Skolt Sami, and Lakota alphabets, it is the fourth letter of the alphabet.
-In Czech, Northern Sami alphabet, Belarusian, and the Baltic languages Lithuanian and Latvian, the letter is in fifth place.
-In Slovak it is sixth letter of the alphabet.
-It is also used in Pashto (equivalent to چ), romanization of Syriac and Saanich.
+In the Czech, Northern Sami, Belarusian Latin, Lithuanian and Latvian alphabets, the letter is in fifth place.
+In Slovak, it is the sixth letter of the alphabet.
+It is also used in some romanisations of Persian and Pashto (equivalent to چ), Syriac latinization and in the Americanist phonetic notation.

 It is equivalent to Ч in Cyrillic and can be used in Ukrainian, Belarusian, Russian, Serbian, and Bulgarian romanisations.
 It features more prominently in the Latin alphabets or transliterations of Serbo-Croatian and Macedonian.
 The letter Č can also be substituted by Ç in the transliterations of Turkic languages, either using the Latin script or the Cyrillic script.

 /Č/ is also used in Americanist phonetic notation.